NikitaBobylev/django_test_shop_with_ninja/Readme.md

 # Django Boilerplate with Docker Compose, Makefile, and PostgreSQL

-This is a basic template for Django projects configured to use Docker Compose, Makefile, and PostgreSQL.
+This is a basic api for online stores, which allows you to store products and reviews on them.
+The service allows you to store goods and reviews.
+Authorization by token is implemented.
+The project is under development.

 ## Requirements